Renewable v. Nonrenewable Energy

 • Which form of energy do you think humans use most often?

-• Why would it be important to find more renewable energy sources?
+• Why would finding more renewable energy sources be important?

 Think about what types of energy you use every day.

-It is important to find more forms of renewable energy because most humans currently are using nonrenewable sources of energy to power the items they use daily, such as automobiles.
+It is important to find more forms of renewable energy because most humans currently use nonrenewable energy sources to power everyday items, such as automobiles.

-What would happen if the world were to run out of nonrenewable energy sources, such as petroleum?
-Discuss the answer with your teacher or parent.
+• What would happen if the world were to run out of nonrenewable energy sources, such as petroleum?

 Image - Button Next